Oku is under active development and is not yet ready for production use. Please consider contributing to its development.

 No.

-Is this ready to be my default browser?
+Is the Oku browser ready to be my default browser?
+Can Oku nodes be deployed in production?

 No. Oku is still actively in development.